ssgupta905/SMILE_SSGUPTA/readme.md

 ### Future Enhancements

-- **Advanced Authentication:** Implement user authentication to secure access to the dashboard.
+- **Advanced Authentication and Roles based visibilities:** Implement user authentication to secure access to the dashboard and tole based access to various data.
 - **Enhanced Analytics:** Introduce more advanced machine learning models for better predictions.
 - **Expanded Visualizations:** Add more detailed and customizable data visualization options.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are welcome.

-## License

-This project is licensed under the MIT License.

----

 By following this README, you should be able to set up, run, and explore the functionalities of the SMILE - SSGUPTA web application.